Across the Spectrum: Transforming the Detection and Management of Disease State Transitions Across the Spectrum of Multiple Sclerosis

 Method of Participation

 There are no fees for participating in and receiving credit for this activity.
-During the period September 15, 2023 through September 15, 2024, participants must 1) read the learning objectives and faculty disclosures, 2) study the educational activity, 3) complete the posttest by recording the best answer to each question, and 4) complete the evaluation form.
+During the period November 15, 2023 through November 15, 2024, participants must 1) read the learning objectives and faculty disclosures; 2) complete the pre-assessment; 3) study the educational activity; 4) complete the post-test by recording the best answer to each question; and 5) complete the evaluation form.

 Media